hmrc/performance-test-runner/README.md

 ### v6.2.0
 If you are upgrading to `v6.2.0` of `performance-test-runner`, you will need to ensure your `gatling-sbt` plugin version is greater or equal to `4.2.6`.

+You will also need to ensure you are using Java 11 or greater and if you're using `slf4j` in your project, make sure it is greater than 2.0.0.

 If you are using CheckBuilder in your performance tests, you would previously have passed in three parameters:
 ```scala